Skip to content

 Option 1: Organize a private tour.
 They will pick you up from Padang airport.

-Option 2: Safa Marwa and Ayu Transpor provide transportation to Kersik Tuo.
-Safa Marwa is a 7-passenger seat vehicle cost roughly 125,000 IDR per seat from the city or 175,000 IDR from the Minangkabau airport.
-Ayu Transport is a mini-bus cost roughly 100,000 IDR per seat, only pick up from the city.
+Option 2: Safa Marwa and Ayu Transport provide transportation to Kersik Tuo.
+Safa Marwa is a 7-passenger seat vehicle that costs roughly 125,000 IDR per seat from the city or 175,000 IDR from the Minangkabau airport.
+Ayu Transport is a mini-bus that costs roughly 100,000 IDR per seat and only picks up from the city.

 Where to Stay in Kersik Tuo?

-Kersik Tuo and towns nearby are no shortage of hotels and homestays.
+Kersik Tuo and towns nearby have no shortage of hotels and homestays.
 They provide basic amenities and cold water showers.

 We stayed in Pelangi Guesthousethe nearest stay by the entrance to Mt.
 Kerinci.
 The host Erna lives here with her two daughters and husband.
-They built a two-storey cabin amidst their coffee farm and garden.
+They built a two-story cabin amidst their coffee farm and garden.
 Four extra rooms are added for guest stays.
-Pelangi grows one of the finest coffee in the area.
+Pelangi grows one of the finest coffees in the area.
 Fresh coffee for breakfast :).
 Rp.
 440,633, +62 853-8270-3819

 Homestay Paiman Rp.
 100k for a single room and shared toilet, +62 853-7771-4011